onap/integration/docs/integration-s3p.rst

 .. important::
     The Release stability has been evaluated by:

-    - The daily Jakarta CI/CD chain
+    - The daily CI/CD chain
     - Stability tests

 .. note: